dicehub/dicehub-docs/docs/guide/essentials/projects.md

   Use projects to group all things related to your domain.
 </div>

 A dicehub project is a space where you can find all the things related to a specific problem.

 Projects contain applications and can be shared with other users by adding them as members.

-Things you can do in a project:
+Things related to a project on this page:

 - [Create a project](#create-a-project)
 - [Create an application](#create-an-application)